MetalAegis/MetalAegis/README.md

 - 👋 Hi, I’m @MetalAegis
-- 👀 I’m interested in gayms
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C
-- 💞️ I’m currently not looking to collaborate
+- 💞️ I’m currently maybe looking to collaborate
-- 📫 Don't reach out to me pls
+- 📫 Reac out to me if you really feel like it

 <!---
 MetalAegis/MetalAegis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.